“Oh no,” my husband said as he stared into his phone.

 “I’m in New York!”

 “Right then.
-Where’s Michael?
+Where’s your husband?
 Why didn’t he call Jane?
 I had someone send him a message to instruct him to call Jane.”

 “Yes, Nanny.
-Michael did call Jane, twice, in fact.
-He spoke to bartenders and bellhops, no one under your name had checked in.
-I’ve sent M & G off to Connecticut for the night, they’ll be back tomorrow.”
+He did call Jane-twice, in fact.
+He spoke to bartenders and bellhops.
+No one under your name had checked in.
+I’ve sent the boys off to Connecticut for the night, they’ll be back tomorrow.”

 “What?
-You sent G off with him?
-Well G’s the whole reason I’ve come to town.
+You sent your son off with him?
+Well, he’s the whole reason I’ve come to town.
 Oh well, never mind then, you and I get on much better on our own anyway, don’t we?
 Meet me at Big Nick’s for a burger then?
 Half an hour.”

 “Nanny.
-I can’t meet you until 5, I’ll be on the east side until at least 430.”
+I can’t meet you until five, I’ll be on the east side until at least four-thirty.”

-“Well alright then.
+“Well, alright then.
 There’s no sense in my meeting you over there.
-I’ll see you at Nick’s at 530 to be on the safe side.
+I’ll see you at Nick’s at five-thirty to be on the safe side.
 Bye!”

-I didn’t arrive at Big Nick’s until 6 o’clock.
-It is so easy to underestimate how long it really takes to get from Park to Broadway.
-I found Nanny’s 6 foot 2 frame bolstering up Nick’s tiny doorway.
-He had a tense look on his face, as if in the midst of a complicated algorithm to determine the next best candidate to lend him their cel phone.
+I didn’t arrive at Big Nick’s until six o’clock.
+It’s so easy to underestimate how long it really takes to get from Park to Broadway.
+I found Nanny’s six foot four frame bolstering up Nick’s tiny doorway.
+He wore a tense look as if in the midst of a complicated algorithm to determine the next best candidate to lend him their mobile phone.

-From head to waist, he looked smashing, combed hair, button down shirt and a tweed sport coat.
-Below the waist, his jeans had giant holes in each leg exposing his knee caps and his zipper was undone.
+From head to waist, he looked smashing: combed hair, button down shirt and a tweed sports coat.
+Below the waist, his jeans had giant holes in each leg to expose his knee caps-his zipper was undone.
 The corner of an entire paper towel hung out of his open fly.

 “Nanny.
 You have a paper towel coming out of your open pants.”

-If you’re REALLY looking for something exciting to do, there are more Nanny stories below:
+If you’re REALLY looking for something to do-there are more Nanny stories below: